Generic selectors

 The recent Salt Typhoon hack reveals the importance of encryption and limitations of MACsec.

-End-to-end encryption has taken on new importance following recent guidance from the FBI and CISA urging organizations to make securing network communications a critical priority.
+Network encryption has taken on new importance following recent guidance from the FBI and CISA urging organizations to make securing network communications a critical priority.
 The shift stems from a newly uncovered hack by Salt Typhoon, a group associated with China’s Ministry of Public Security — now being called one of the largest hacks of U.S. infrastructure in history.
 The campaign, which compromised major trusted telecoms including AT&T, Verizon, and others, prompted U.S. government agencies to do a 180 on their previous guidance discouraging the use of encrypted messaging platforms (think WhatsApp, etc.).

 Encrypted communications have historically put strain on regulators who are less able to gain access to their contents during the course of criminal investigations.
 The fact that the agencies are now reversing course on their previous advice shows just how potent this newly discovered threat is.

-While we do have practical advice for businesses looking to implement end-to-end encryption within their network communications — which we’ll dive into below — this event is truly a wake-up call for businesses concerned with the security of their information.
+While we do have practical advice for businesses looking to secure their network communications — which we’ll dive into below — this event is truly a wake-up call for businesses concerned with the security of their information.
 The scale and scope of this hack, as well as the major players and providers affected, shine a light on vulnerabilities that can exist within even the largest organizations.
-Ultimately, it’s up to each company to understand and take responsibility for their own security posture.
-Organizations who trusted “private circuits” from service providers like Verizon and others to protect their data and didn’t invest in encryption need to look into ways to encrypt those circuits.

 The Fallacy of Private Circuits

 Many customers trust private circuits from their providers, assuming that because they are not on the internet, they inherently secure traffic.
 This perception drives the use of private connectivity solutions like AWS DirectConnect and Azure ExpressRoute.
-However, this is a fallacy and in the end, many customers fail to encrypt data on these circuits because they trust the provider.
-While Media Access Control Security (MACsec) is sometimes used for encryption, it is often complicated, expensive, and seems unnecessary.
-Ultimately, what “private” does not equate to “secure”, and organizations must take control of their privacy with encryption.
+However, this is a fallacy — and in the end, many customers fail to encrypt data on these circuits because they trust the provider.

 You may ask: If private circuits aren’t private, why use them at all?
 If encryption is the answer either way, why not just do it over the internet instead of private circuits?